 Sunday, June 21 may be the official start of summer with it being the Summer Solstice and all, but with Memorial Day now in the past, the unofficial start of summer has begun!
 For those of you with children, you know what that means… Most kids in grade school are still in session until June.
 Thank goodness!
 However, soon will come the day when they are finished with school for the year and on vacation.
 What is a parent to do?

 Summer camp!
 Send the kiddos to summer camp!
-Whether it be a sleep away camp or a day camp, you need to occupy your offspring with activities and opportunities to learn new skills and most importantly, expend all of their boundless energy.
-This author is a big proponent of camps, having gone to space camp, equestrian camp, Christian camp and for four years straight, band camp.
+Whether it be a sleep-away camp or a day camp, you need to occupy your offspring with activities and opportunities to learn new skills and most importantly, expend all of their boundless energy.
+This author is a big proponent of camps, having gone to space camp, equestrian camp, a Christian camp, and for four years straight, band camp.
 Loved them all.
 I loved the regimented schedule and always having something to look forward to.
-I loved having mandatory “down time” where you can rest, read or nap.
+I loved having mandatory “downtime” where you can rest, read, or nap.
 I loved being outside and playing sports.
 I loved knowing I would be fed three meals a day, every day.

 PREPARE FOR TIME AWAY FROM HOME